Looking for budget-friendly destinations in Europe? Here are the cheapest countries to visit in Europe at less than $50 a day.

 Albania’s estimated daily budget: Between $20 and $30

 Poland is indubitably one of the most beautiful and cheapest European countries to visit.
-It is a country known for its impeccable history but party lovers also love it due to its always vibrant night life.
+It is a country known for its impeccable history but party lovers also love it due to its always vibrant nightlife.
 Add those 2 together with affordability and you’ll see a swarm of backpackers.

-From fairy tale medieval towns, impressive Gothic building to countless outdoor activities, this hidden gem of Europe offers a little bit of everything to all kinds of travelers – both outdoors lovers and history buffs will appreciate Poland.
+From fairy tale medieval towns, impressive Gothic buildings to countless outdoor activities, this hidden gem of Europe offers a little bit of everything to all kinds of travelers – both outdoors lovers and history buffs will appreciate Poland.